sqlmodel-expert — community sqlmodel-expert, community, ide skills

 Ideal Agent Persona

-Perfect for Python Database Agents needing advanced SQLModel patterns and Alembic migrations for production databases.
+Perfect for Python Analysis Agents needing advanced SQLModel pattern implementation and Alembic migration management for production databases.

 !
 Prerequisites & Limits